wireapp/wire-docs/src/how-to/upgrade/05-config-reference.md

 ## Categories

+- Known bugs - known bugs regarding charts deployment and how to work around it, if possible
 - Mandatory (breaking) changes - configuration changes that **must** be applied or services will fail to start
 - Optional changes - new features, enhancements or monitoring/logging options
 - Deprecated - configuration settings that can be removed or omitted, have no impact on the upgrade